jonasvanderhaegen/laravel-livewire-datingwebsite/docs/README.md

 ## Tests

-I'll be honest I'll let AI write the pest tests for more complex things.
-I review them later on.
+I'll be honest I'll let AI write the pest tests for majority.
+I review them to check if they make sense and are well and pragmatic written.

 <img src="https://miro.medium.com/v2/resize:fit:720/format:webp/1*8xraf6eyaXh-myNXOXkqLA.jpeg" width="300"  alt="ain't nobody got time for that"/>